CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

 The simplest example are the :class:`_H0_prototype` likelihoods, which are just implemented as simple Gaussians.

-For an examples of more complex real-world CMB likelihoods, see the `cobaya.likelihoods.bicep_keck_2015` and lensing likelihood shown above (both using CMBlikes format), or :class:`_planck_2018_CamSpec_python` for a full Python implementation of the multi-frequency Planck likelihood (based from *_DataSetLikelihood*).
+For an examples of more complex real-world CMB likelihoods, see :class:`bicep_keck_2015` and the lensing likelihood shown above (both using CMBlikes format), or :class:`_planck_2018_CamSpec_python` for a full Python implementation of the multi-frequency Planck likelihood (based from *_DataSetLikelihood*).
 The :class:`_planck_pliklite_prototype` likelihood implements the plik-lite foreground-marginalized likelihood.
 Both the plik-like and CamSpec likelihoods